 Please note that for those of you who are vegan or keeping kosher, there are some great vegan ham options but the peas, herbs, and seasoning are also delicious on their own, no ham required.
 Particularly if you can get your hands on some fresh peas.
 Spring is the season for peas, and though I love frozen peas, I was blown away by fresh peas from the pod.
 They are difficult to find, but CSA’s, farmer’s markets, and co-ops often carry them.
 Fresh peas are so pleasantly crisp that you can eat them straight from the pod, or just gently boil them for a few minutes for a more tender green.

 If peas with ham is doable for your menu, but you are concerned about the ingredients and processing, here are a couple of quick tips:

 - Always check the ingredients where milk allergies, other food allergies, or lactose intolerance are a concern.
 Many brands may contain dairy ingredients in small amounts (see our dairy ingredient list as a guide).

 - Nitrate-free and antibiotic-free hams are available, though not always easy to find.
 Heritage International offers Berkshire Ham that is nitrate-free and ingredient conscience, while Vermont Maple takes it a step further with no antibiotics used.
 For more options, ask at your local natural food stores.
 Also, you may have local farms in your area with good options.

-Luck enough to have leftovers?
+Lucky enough to have leftovers?
 For a quick meal post-Easter, stir any leftover peas with ham into brown rice or pasta (regular or gluten-free).
-This recipe was slightly adapted from www.porkbeinspired.com.

 - 3 cups peas, fresh or frozen